DashInvests/manual/1 - Manual.md

 ### How much risk do we take

-Since we bet early, and expect the vast majority of our portfolio companies to fail to return much money, our winners need to be big.
+Since we are looking to bet early, and expect the vast majority of our portfolio companies to fail to return much money, our winners need to be big.
 We fully expect that, if we succeed, one investment will return our entire fund.
 So we need to believe that every company could be that investment.

 We prefer enormous growth in modest markets to modest growth in enormous markets.
 We believe that tends to be a more reliable signal of a company's greatness -- it is harder to serve 100 customers exceptionally than to serve 10,000 customers poorly.